 Decision: SC issued a split verdict, with Justice Nagarathna favouring the invalidation of the government’s approval for DMH-11, while Justice Karol upheld it, finding the approval process compliant with regulatory norms.
 Consequently, the case was referred to a larger Bench for final determination.
 Both Justices, however, directed the Union Government to formulate a National Policy on GM crops with input from all stakeholders, including state governments.

-#CASE 14: Standard for Initiating Proceedings Doubting an Individual's Nationality Under the Foreigners Act, 1946
+#CASE 14: Standard for initiating proceedings doubting an Individual's Nationality under Foreigners Act, 1946

 Case Title: Md.
-Rahim Ali @ Abdur Rahim v.
-The State of Assam
+Rahim Ali @ Abdur Rahim vs. The State of Assam

 Bench: Justices - Vikram Nath, Ahsanuddin Amanullah